 In async code, forgetting to use an await statement results in a warning about the unawaited coroutine.

-Short-circuit operations can be a source of likely incorrect expressions as described in 6.24 Side effects and order of evaluation of operands [SAM]”.
+Short-circuit operations can be a source of likely incorrect expressions as described in 6.24 "Side effects and order of evaluation of operands [SAM]".

 6.25.2 Avoidance mechanisms for language users